November 13, 2020

 On taxes, the President-elect has said he would raise the top corporate income tax rate to 28% from 21%.
 He also proposed taxing capital gains and dividends as ordinary income for those with annual incomes of more than US$1 million and setting a 15% minimum tax on the book income of corporations with book income greater than US$100 million.
 These changes are proposed to pay for increased spending on infrastructure, healthcare, education and the environment, not to reduce the debt or deficit.
 Biden may face a Congress reluctant to raise taxes or increase spending, however.

 In regard to international tax, President-elect Biden indicated he supports measures that would discourage off-shoring and encourage on-shoring.
 To that end, Biden has proposed increasing the tax rate on profits earned by foreign subsidiaries of US firms by increasing the GILTI1 tax rate to 21% and applying the regime on a per-country basis.
 He has also proposed creating a “Made in America” tax credit to offset 10% of investments geared toward creating jobs in the US and introducing a surtax on certain goods and services imported into the US.
-For more details, see recent EY articles on tax and trade policy under a Biden Administration and how the outcome of the Senate races could shape policy in 2021.
+For more details, see recent EY articles on and how the .

 1. Global Intangible Low-Taxed Income.